 The Section 80D of the Income Tax Act, 1961 deals with tax deductions on medical insurance.
 This section allows you to receive tax deductions on premiums made for medical insurance for yourself and on behalf of your family.
 The Section 80D offers deductions over and above the exemptions derived from the more popular Section 80C.

-Deductions under Section 80D
+Deduction available under Section 80D

 As mentioned before, Section 80D will help you in getting tax deductions on medical insurance premiums only.
 The deductions allowed are as follows: